java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 creating method handles.
 Depending on how the lookup object itself or the method handles are going to be used, we can decide whether we should limit its access level.

-For example, if we create a method handle pointing to a private method and that method handle is accessible from outside, so is the private method.
+For example, if we create a method handle pointing to a private method and that method handle is accessible from the outside, then the private method is as well.
 Normally we would like to avoid that.
-One way is to make the lookup object and method handle `private` too.
+One way is to make the lookup object and method handle
+`private` too.
 Another option is to create the lookup object using the [`MethodHandles.publicLookup`](javadoc:MethodHandles.publicLookup()) method, so it will only be able to search for public members in public classes within packages that are exported unconditionally: